quirosfelipe/rockinhood/README.md

 	    });

  # Plotting the graph
 Trying to recreate the look and behavior of the graph in the spirit of Robinhood's app was another challenge we faced during  the making of Rokinhood.
-The approach to re-create the graph was made through the use of the **D3.js** JavaScript library  which allowed us to manipulate the data and bring it life using HTML, SVG, and CSS.
+The approach to re-create the graph was made through the use of the **D3.js** JavaScript library  which allowed us to manipulate the data and bring it to life using HTML, SVG, and CSS.
-Creating the tooltip that allows to keep track of the date/value while hovering the graph was done by finding the closest X index of the mouse movement (bisecting the data) contained inside  the SVG  (rectangle) area which let us recover the mouse position and coordenates we needed  :
+Creating the tooltip that allows to keep track of the date/value while hovering over the graph was done by finding the closest X index of the mouse movement (bisecting the data) contained inside  the SVG  (rectangle) area which let us recover the mouse position and coordenates we needed  :

     var bisect = d3.bisector(function (d) {
     return d.date;